Magnetotaxis: Magnetosomes

 Magnetosomes contain crystals - often magnetite (Fe_{3}O_{4}).
-Some extremophile bacteria from sulfurous environments have been isolated with greigite (an iron-sulfide compound Fe_{3}S_{4}).
+Some extremophile bacteria from sulfurous environments, such as Magnetoglobus multicellularis have been isolated with greigite (an iron-sulfide compound Fe_{3}S_{4}).
 Some magnetotactic bacteria also contain pyrite (FeS_{2}) crystals, possibly as a transformation product of greigite.
 These crystals are contained within a bilayer membrane called the magnetosome membrane which is embedded with specific proteins.
 There are many different shapes of crystals.
 Crystal shape is typically consistent within a bacterial species.
 The most common arrangement of magnetosomes is in chains which allows a maximum magnetic dipole moment to be created.
 Within bacteria, there can be many chains of magnetosomes of different lengths that tend to align along the long axis of bacterial cell.
 The dipole moment created from the chains of magnetosomes allows the bacteria to align with the magnetic field as they move.
 Once magnetic bacteria die, they are able to orient themselves to the Earth's magnetic field but they are incapable of migrating along the field.